Last updated: 4 January 2021

 Staff Guidelines for Data Protection

 All staff should ensure that any types of personal data that they control are included in the registration of the relevant company.
-If in doubt, the Company’s Data Protection registration details should be consulted.
+If in doubt, each company’s Data Protection registration details should be consulted.
 The Data Protection Officer (DPO) has copies of these and they can also be searched on the ICO Site:

 Staff who wish to know more about the Data Protection Act should raise this with their line manager, or the DPO, as well as visiting the Information Commissioner’s website for general information at https://ico.org.uk/